 Preserving community assets.
 My second principle is that the school district’s facilities are an asset to the community as a whole.
 Everyone who is a parent or student in PAUSD is also a citizen of Palo Alto or one of our neighboring communities.
 All of us benefit from both strong school schools and strong community, including the kinds of community resources that help to promote multi-generational activities and connectedness.
 We should expect that our elected officials will all work together to be good stewards of all of our community assets, and if elected I look forward to collaborative problem solving with the City of Palo Alto.

 This principle of community building is under the most stress at Cubberley.
 The City is paying the district $7 million a year to lease most of the facility -- 8 acres is owned by the City, through a swap for the Terman Middle School site -- and for an agreement not to develop district property for other purposes (in addition, the city compensates pays rent to the district for child care facilities at the school sites).
-The $7 million lease payment is part of the district’s overall $160 million operating budget, funds the School District is understandably reluctant to lose particularly in the context of looming state budget cuts.
+The $7 million lease payment is part of the district’s overall $170 million operating budget.
 The City, on the other hand, faces resource constraints of its own and now has a structural budget deficit and is less able to provide funds to the school district than when the lease was originally negotiated in 1989.